anverx/pzem-pm-for-ha/README.md

 ## Assembly

+3D print the enclosure and the lid, find stl files in the CAD folder.

 ## Configuration and integration
 Initialize the device as normal in ESPHome, then paste the following configuration.
 Mind the secrets.